bendr/bender/misc/data-model.md

 A property input is activated when the value of the property of a component changes.
-The intial value of the property input is the new value of the property.
+The initial value of the property input is the new value of the property.

 An event input is activated when an event notification is sent by a component.
 The initial value of the event input is the event arguments object.